 Jorma Mattson is a Licenciate of Sciences (Natural Geography) who has been working with Snowchange since 2006.
 Jorma has produced thousands of land use and occupancy maps and cultural mapping items from Sámi, Finnish and Siberian home areas.
 He lives in Turku, Finland.

 M. Soc.
 Sciences (Env.
 Policy) Noora Huusari joined Snowchange as a staff member in 2020.
 She is responsible for the Koitajoki cultural heritage work and coordinates also the winter seining fish distribution and sales.
-Additionally she works in the summer time in the GHG measurements in the Landscape Rewilding Programme.
+Additionally she works in the Landscape Rewilding Programme.

 Karoliina Lehtimäki joined Snowchange in April 2021 as a permanent staff member.
 Her major tasks are to be a member of the seining crew, summer and winter, and as well she is involved in the Landscape Rewilding Programme.
 She is originally from Tampere, Finland.